alirezanaeimi83/it-resources/Documentation/Checklist/PC-Virus-Removal.md

 Power settings reset to default
 Restore point created: 'Virus Removal Completed'
 ```
-### Customer Note:
+### Customer Note
 ```
 Service Summary:
 -------------------------
 Service Summary:
 • Malware threats removed: 18
 • Adware threats removed: 62
-• System files checked and corruption was repaired.
+• Operating system checked and corruption was repaired.
+• Drive file system checked and errors were repaired.
 • Removed potentially unwanted programs from device that can cause instability, slowdowns, and deliver advertisement.*
 • Optimized registry and removed unnecessary junk files to speed up boot time.
 • Windows updated to latest version avaliable for this unit (Version 1809).
 • Drivers updated to latest version provided by manufacture:
 --- BIOS, Graphics, Network, Audio.
-• McAfee is active and up to date, expires in 279 days
+• <Security> is active and up to date, expires in # days
 • Created restore point 'Virus Removal Complete'.
 The computer can be restored to this point if something goes wrong in the future.

 *Potentially Unwanted Programs Removed: